yoichi1484/subspace/README.md

 ## Set similarity
-Sentence similarity can be calculated using our set similarity.
+Our subspace-based sentence similarity can be easily computed as follows.

 ### Usage
 ```python